zenml-io/blog.zenml.io/_posts/2023-02-23-zennews-summarization.md

 zennews bbc --schedule daily
 ```

-If you would like to see, how you can set up such a stack, you can visit [the
+If you would like to see how you can set up such a stack, you can visit [the
 GitHub page](https://github.com/zenml-io/zenml-projects/tree/main/zen-news-summarization).